rachaelkalicun/evercooked_blog/source/blog/parmatieddi.html.md

    Bring a pot of salted water to a boil.
 Add the pasta and cook until softened.
 This can take anywhere from 8 to 20 minutes depending on thickness.
 Begin checking at 8 minutes, then check every few minutes after that until the texture is soft but still holds together.

 5. **Serve:**
    Drain and toss with sauce and plenty of grated Parmesan cheese.
 This pasta is traditionally paired with a meat ragu but would work with your favorite sauce.
+[Try this simple meat ragu](/blog/pork-beef-ragu).

 	 ![Parmatieddi hand-rolled pasta served with focaccia and ragu sauce](/images/pre-easter-2025/parmatieddi-with-focaccia.jpg)